 Strategizing a unique angle is important for any niche.
 But it’s especially crucial for success in highly competitive niches.
 With most affiliate websites repeating general and superficial information, you want to provide value for your readers through a unique approach.

 When deciding your USP (unique selling point), you want to utilize your strengths as a marketer.
 So, are you great at writing original copy?
 Or can you integrate humour, a fantastic story, or a unique, downloadable guide to your strategy?

 Are you fantastic at video editing and presenting?
 Compare the main YouTube channels in your niche and write down what you would do better or different.
 The key is to make successful findings from your competitors and integrate them to your content to make it stronger.

 Invest time in creating an identity for your content that is memorable, unique and engaging.
 This will quickly set you apart from the majority of look-alike affiliate websites out there.

 Hopefully, you can find a profitable niche with low competition for your business.
-For more tips on boosting your affiliate marketing business, check our Expert Guide on affiliate marketing strategies.
+For more about the basics of affiliate marketing, check our Ultimate guide.

 And join our Supermetrics partner program to earn 20% recurring commissions from each sale.

 About Hetty Korsten